If you’re looking for something especially tasty to serve, try these simple artichoke recipes!

 This is one of my favorite ways to take the classic grilled cheese sandwich to the next level.

-With two different cheeses, spinach, artichoke hearts, garlic, red pepper flakes, and more, this is one of the tastiest grilled cheese varieties you’ll ever eat.
+With two different cheeses, spinach, fresh or canned artichoke hearts, garlic, red pepper flakes, and more, this is one of the tastiest grilled cheese varieties you’ll ever eat.

 It’s actually more like a melt than a grilled cheese, but either way, it’s insanely tasty.

-You can make this unique salad in 10 minutes, or even less if you don’t make the homemade dressing (but you should).
+You can have it ready in 10 minutes, or even less if you skip making the homemade vinaigrette (but you should).

-All you’ll need for the salad is arugula, grape tomatoes, artichoke hearts, roasted red peppers, and red onions.
+All you’ll need for the salad are arugula, grape tomatoes, fresh or canned artichoke hearts, roasted red peppers, and red onions.
 It’s different, fresh, and delicious.

 It’s vegetarian-friendly but surprisingly filling, thanks to the artichokes and baby spinach.